Please see the end of this report for a summary of the investment climate of Monaco.

 France welcomes foreign investment and has a stable business climate that attracts investors from around the world.
 The French government devotes significant resources to attracting foreign investment through policy incentives, marketing, overseas trade promotion offices, and investor support mechanisms.
 France has an educated population, first-rate universities, and a talented workforce.
-It has a modern business culture, sophisticated financial markets, a strong intellectual property rights regime, and innovative business leaders.
+It has a modern business culture, sophisticated financial markets, strong intellectual property protections, and innovative business leaders.
 The country is known for its world-class infrastructure, including high-speed passenger rail, maritime ports, extensive roadway networks, public transportation, and efficient intermodal connections.
-High-speed (3G/4G) telephony is nearly ubiquitous.
+High speed (3G/4G) telephony is nearly ubiquitous.

 In 2017, France was the ninth largest global market for foreign direct investment (FDI) inflows with a year-on-year increase of 16 percent.
 In total, there are more than 28,000 foreign-owned companies doing business in France.
 It is the home to 29 of the world’s 500 largest companies.
 The World Economic Forum ranked France 22nd in terms of global competitiveness for 2017.
 The United States is the seventh largest foreign investor in France.
 Around 4,600 U.S. companies in France, of all sizes, employ over 460,000 French citizens.

 France has already started to benefit from higher growth in Europe, with two percent GDP growth in 2017, and job creation is reaching record levels.
 France’s budget deficit dropped below the three percent limit to 2.6 percent of GDP in 2017 and the government has pledged to make further cuts in 2018.
 France’s public debt ratio of 97 percent of GDP remains one of the largest in the Euro-Zone.